About the Major

 In the Field and on the Coast

-Discovery takes place not just within the classroom, but also in the field—on the beach with the surf racing over the sand, on a wind-swept bluff or in a tidal marsh.
-We challenge students to explore phenomena such as how animal populations are distributed along the shore and how water quality effects marine and estuarine life.
+For Marine and Coastal Science Majors, discovery takes place not just within the classroom, but also in the field—on the beach with the surf racing over the sand, on a wind-swept bluff or in a tidal marsh.
+Students are challenged to explore phenomena such as how animal populations are distributed along the shore and how water quality effects marine and estuarine life.
 Back in our laboratories on the main campus and at the Bodega Marine Laboratory, they take the driver's seat to pursue research using state-of-the-art instruments and technology.

-This short video is about the BIS 124 - Coastal Marine Research course, in which students gain practical, hands-on experience conducting their own research project on a topic of their choice related to EVE 114 (Experimental Invertebrate Biology).
-Explore more undergraduate research projects from Eric Sanford's BIS 124 course, including several winners of the UC Davis Research Rockstars Undergrad Slam Video Contest
+This short video is about the BIS 124 - Coastal Marine Research course, a summer session class taught at Bodega Marine Laboratory, in which students gain practical, hands-on experience conducting their own research project on a topic of their choice related to EVE 114 (Experimental Invertebrate Biology).
+Explore more undergraduate research projects from Eric Sanford's BIS 124 course, including several winners of the UC Davis Research Rockstars Undergrad Slam Video Contest.

 "Next year I'll be working in the Johnson-Jeffres Lab at the Center for Watershed Science studying chinook salmon.
 After that, I hope to get my Master's studying the effects of anthropogenic noise on marine mammals."